 You’ve become a victim of cybercrime if you’ve checked your email for breaches, and it returned something along the lines of the screenshot below.

 The screenshot above is from Surfshark’s email monitoring feature called Surfshark Alert.
 I’ll talk more about it in the section about email hacking.
 You can also check your email for breaches on sites like haveibeenpwned.com.

 2. Your contacts are receiving unusual text messages from you.

 You should be worried if someone tells you they keep getting strange messages from you.
 Usually, the messages contain links to malicious websites that infect your device with viruses.

 3. You’ve installed infected software on your computer.

 Remember the example I provided at the beginning of the article?
-Well, if you’ve installed something you’ve torrented and it ended up running ads and strange programs on your computer, then you’ve definitely been hacked.
+Well, if you’ve installed something from an unauthorized website and it ended up running ads and strange programs on your computer, then you’ve definitely been hacked.

 4. You’re getting notifications about log-in attempts.

 If you get notifications about suspicious log-in attempts, it’s a clear indication that someone’s trying to hack you.

 5. Your device is installing software you didn’t authorize.